openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 }
 ```

-To get instead of the id fields an selection box, use the Selection element and provide mappings for your favorite id's:
+To get instead of the id fields an selection box, use the selection element and provide mappings for your favorite id's:

 ```
         Selection item=Echo_Living_Room_RadioStationId mappings=[ ''='Off', 's1139'='Antenne Steiermark', 's8007'='Hitradio Ö3', 's16793'='Radio 10', 's8235'='FM4' ]